What to Expect from a Web Application Penetration Test

 This concept applies to the web environment; in this case, the targeted system is the web application, and the evaluation is performed in the context of the website and its associated services, rather than the infrastructure in which it is hosted.

-The need for web application-oriented penetration testing is mostly driven by the change in the Security landscape.
-With more and more vulnerabilities being discovered in web-related products and services every year, organizations and vendors are required to keep their knowledge bases and IT infrastructures as up-to-date as possible to prevent their security status from falling behind.
+The need for web application-oriented penetration testing is mostly driven by the change in the security landscape.
+With more vulnerabilities being discovered in web-related products and services every year, organizations and vendors are required to keep their knowledge bases and IT infrastructures as up-to-date as possible.

-The numbers don’t lie: in 2017 the total amount of registered vulnerabilities has more than doubled its numbers on 2016, according to the Common Vulnerabilities and Exposures (CVE) database, skyrocketing from 6,447 registered vulnerabilities in 2016 to 14,712 in 2017 (Figure 1).
+The numbers don’t lie: the total registered vulnerabilities has grown every year since 2016, according to the Common Vulnerabilities and Exposures (CVE) database, skyrocketing from 6,449 registered vulnerabilities in 2016 to 48,488 in 2025:

 This is truer than ever for web applications.
-As the development and availability of new technologies such as APIs, IoT devices increased, the amount of potential risks and threats grows consequently.
-The total amount of published Cross-Site Scripting (XSS) vulnerabilities in the CVE database increased by 304.83%; from 497 registered in 2016 to 1,151 in 2017 (Figure 2).
+As the development and availability of new technologies such as APIs, IoT devices increased, the amount of potential risks and threats grows.
+The total amount of published Cross-Site Scripting (XSS) vulnerabilities in the CVE database increased more than tenfold between 2016 and 2025, from 476 in 2016 to 8,736 in 2025 (Figure 2):

-These examples show a growing trend for two of the most critical threats to Web Application Security in the OWASP Top Ten 2017, a widely-known security awareness document with the ranking of the most critical risks for web applications.
+These examples show a growing trend for two of the most critical threats to Web Application Security in the OWASP Top Ten, a widely-known security awareness document with the ranking of the most critical risks for web applications.

 Both Cross-Site Scripting and SQL Injection vulnerabilities have been sensationally exploited in malicious attacks.
 In 2014, Twitter had to shut down their TweetDeck service as attackers discovered a Cross-Site Scripting vulnerability that left millions of user accounts open for a hijack.